 E = Escape.
 Just leave or get away from the urge-provoking situation.
 Run away from it.
 Leave the pub so that you can stop staring at the beer taps.
 Leave the supermarket where all the bottles of wine are so nicely displayed.
 If there’s an alcohol ad on TV, switch the channel.
 Just the act of escaping the trigger will focus your mind on something new – which will quickly lessen the urge.

 A = Accept.
 Put your urges and cravings into perspective by understanding that they are normal and will pass.
 It’s important in the recovery process to learn to accept discomfort.
 It won’t “kill” you and will be gone pretty quickly.
 You’ll feel good about what you’re learning and achieving.

 D = Dispute.
-This exercises can help you productively diagnose past addictive situations and develop useful tactics for disputing them when they occur again – by developing a new more effective belief, this can then help the craving pass much more quickly.
+Learn to recognise past addictive situations and develop useful tactics for disputing them when they occur again – by developing a new, more effective, belief.
+This can then help the craving pass much more quickly.